rmsrosa/ChainPlots.jl/README.md

 ![nnrlwide plot](tests/img/nnrlwide.png)

-Other examples can be seen being built in [tests/runtest.jl](tests/runtest.jl), with the several created plots in the folder [tests/img](tests/img/).
+Other examples can be seen in [tests/runtest.jl](tests/runtest.jl), with the several created plots saved to the folder [tests/img](tests/img/).